sonu1994roy/dataNeuron/README.md

 - Provides the count of how many times users have called the add and update APIs.

 **Execution Time:**
-- Add/Edit Data API execution time: (Mention execution time here).
+- Add/Edit Data API execution time: (1.2 s).
-- Count API execution time: (Mention execution time here).
+- Count API execution time: (300-400 ms).

 **Table/Collection for Database:**
 - Utilized MongoDB database with two collections: Data and Count.